metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

 	   ```
 	   # There is insufficient memory for the Java Runtime Environment to continue.
+	   # There is insufficient memory for the Java Runtime Environment to continue.
 	   # Native memory allocation (mmap) failed to map 2060255232 bytes for committing reserved memory.
 	   ```

 	   Please try recreating the default docker machine by:

 	   		i.
 Remove default docker-machine with the command:

 				`docker-machine rm default`